about 2 years ago ·

 The most defining characteristic of a non-custodial wallet is that users have full control over their funds.
 No one, not even the company providing the wallet can access users funds!

 In short, a non-custodial wallet is a tool that lets users directly interact with a blockchain network.
 Contrary to traditional digital wallets, they don’t truly store the funds of the user.
-In reality, users funds are stored on the blockchain and the wallet merely provides the tools for the user to communicate with the blockchain.
+In reality, users funds are stored on the blockchain and the wallet merely provides an interface and software for the user to communicate with the blockchain.

-Upon installation a wallet generates one or more pairs of public and private keys as well as an address, allowing users to send and receive funds.
+Upon installation a wallet generates one or more pairs of public and private keys, allowing users to send and receive funds.
 The funds are then tied to that particular address and when the user wants to send crypto to someone, the wallet uses the private key to sign the transaction and broadcast it to the network, where it’s validated through a process called mining.
 The signature also provides the mathematical proof that the transaction comes from the owner of the wallet.

-The wallet is just an interface that displays the account balance and lets the user initiate transactions but the provider can’t access the users funds.
-This has the consequence that if you lose the private key (or seed phrase) associated with your account the wallet provider won’t be able to help and you’ll lose all your funds.
+Wallets are just an interface that display the account balance and let users initiate transactions but critically the wallet provider can’t access the users funds.
+This means that if you lose the private key (or seed phrase) associated with your account, the wallet provider won’t be able to help and you’ll lose all your funds.

 They work similarly than their desktop counterparts but are designed specifically for smartphones.
 Among other things, this means that they are convenient for quick everyday payments, making use of QR-codes for instance to share payment information more easily with others.
 Moreover, they can use security measures from the smartphone’s operating system like FaceID or TouchID which makes your wallet more secure.

-A hardware wallet is a physical electronic device that can generate private keys and store them inside the device in a protected area.
+Hardware wallets are a subset of non-custodial wallets.
+Instead of storing your private key on your mobile device, the private key is generated and stored in a small physical device that is specifically built to protect it from hackers.
 Having the key on a physical device is deemed more secure by some experts, because the device is not connected to the internet and hence less prone to an attack.
 Hardware devices are used in combination with a wallet interface provided by the manufacturer.
 To make a transaction, the hardware wallet is typically connected to a computer through the USB port and can then sign transactions through a secure local connection without exposing the keys to the internet.
 The most well known hardware wallets are Ledger, Trezor, KeepKey, BitBox and Coldcard.